xmos/lib_lcd/lib_lcd/doc/rst/lcd.rst

      * - Data
        - The pixel data supplied to the LCD over a parallel bus.
      * - Data Enabled (DE)
-       - Strobe to indicate that the data on the parallel
+       - Strobe to indicate that the data on the parallel bus is valid
      * - Horizontal Sync (h_sync)
        - A signal which sends a pulse to indicate the start of the horizontal scan.